 Diabetes-Friendly Charcuterie Board with Fruit and Hummus

 This balanced snack board is a protein-packed and diabetes-friendly option perfect for casual entertaining, light lunches, or wholesome snacking.
-With lean turkey, smoked salmon, crisp veggies, fresh fruit, and creamy hummus, this no-cook platter delivers variety and nutrition in every bite — all in under 20 minutes.
+With smoked salmon, crisp veggies, fresh fruit, and creamy hummus, this no-cook platter delivers variety and nutrition in every bite — all in under 20 minutes.

 - Suitable for diets: